rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 #### GET '/dishes/{dish_id}'
 - Retrieves a specified dish by dish_id from the dish collection.
 - Request arguments: **dish_id**
-- Returns a matched dish and a success message.
+- Returns a matched dish and success status.

 ##### Exmaple request:
 `GET /dishes/1`